Zenadir/IGME-230-WebD/project1.md

 begun enslaving common-folk to construct a tower to heaven so that he can conquer it.
 Playing as a wandering widower monk from a land far away, you must command and defend EndGon (the flying maw-gate to the underworld) as it soars up the tower.
-In a quest to save the land from the tyranny of the shogunate and your family in heaven whom you couldn't save on earth you must slash and raze your way through a hailstorm of flying Shaolin monks and other nature themed enemies.
+In a quest to save the land from the tyranny of the shogunate (and your family in heaven whom you couldn't save on earth) you must slash and raze your way through a hailstorm of flying Shaolin monks and other nature themed enemies.

 A fundamental themes of the game is its confusing, somewhat unpalatable, borderline artistically tasteless content.
 I want the game to feel almost alien in terms of the style of its visual & conceptual delivery.
-The story should be very difficult for the player to follow (I.E. virtually up for interpretation) and the dialogue (if any) should be written in gibberish.
+The story should be very difficult for the player to follow (I.E. virtually up for interpretation) and the dialogue (if any) should be written in gibberish that mimics the characters of various languages spoken by the cultures of asia.
 It seems reasonable to do this for two reasons:
-1. it fits the strange and uncomfortable aesthetic the game is trying to emanate.
+1. It fits the strange and uncomfortable aesthetic the game is trying to emanate.
-2. With a more simple game like this, it doesn't seem very fitting for story to play a large role.
+2. With a relatively simple game like this, it doesn't seem very fitting for story to play a large role.
 Gameplay and visuals should be prioritized.

 I suppose an underlying theme of the game is a defiance against complacency.
 One of my favorite quotes